-Field personnel were briefed on the identification of illicit discharges and their potential adverse effects.
+Field and maintenance personnel were briefed on how to identify an illicit discharge and their potential adverse effects.
 Periodic discussions with staff were conducted to introduce new topics or retrain employees.
+These discussions mainly occurred when daily tasks were assigned to maintenance personnel.